irislin1006/deepSeedZero/README.md

 # deepSeedZero

-This repository contains the environment setup used for reproducing the issue described in [Hugging Face Transformers Issue #32312](https://github.com/huggingface/transformers/issues/32312).
+This repository was originally created to set up the environment for reproducing the issue discussed in [Hugging Face Transformers Issue #32312](https://github.com/huggingface/transformers/issues/32312).
+The issue has since been resolved, and you should now be able to run everything successfully.

 ## Environment Information

-To reproduce the issue, you will need the following environment specifications:

-### My Environment Setup
 - **GPU**: RTX 3090
 - **Python Version**: 3.10.14
 - **PyTorch Version**: 2.4.1+cu121